Average savings by age: How much should I have in savings?

 This means there isn’t a “hard-and-fast rule to determine how much you should save by a certain age,” says Craig Rickman, personal finance expert at investment platform Interactive Investor.
 Instead, he says it comes down to changing financial priorities as you age.

 An example of this is saving for a deposit on your first home.
-Rickman says: “Imagine you’re 25 years old and want to buy a house in 10 years’ time.
+Rickman said: “Imagine you’re 25 years old and want to buy a house in 10 years’ time.
 Regardless of what other people are doing, the important thing is to build a sufficient deposit over the next decade to fulfil your dream of home ownership.”

 But, speaking in more general terms, there are some good rules of thumb that can help you work out how much you need to have in your savings.

-Sarah Coles, head of personal finance at investment platform Hargreaves Lansdown, says: “The rule of thumb is that when you’re working age, you should have enough cash in an easy access account to cover three to six month’s worth of essential spending.”
+Sarah Coles, head of personal finance at investment platform Hargreaves Lansdown, said: “The rule of thumb is that when you’re working age, you should have enough cash in an easy access account to cover three to six month’s worth of essential spending.”

 The size of this pot will depend on what you consider ‘essential spending’ and your personal life conditions.

-She explains: “If, for example, there are a number of people relying on your income, and you have had health problems in the past or your income is variable, you’ll probably feel more comfortable holding more [in easy access savings].”
+She explained: “If, for example, there are a number of people relying on your income, and you have had health problems in the past or your income is variable, you’ll probably feel more comfortable holding more [in easy access savings].”

 “However, if you have a secure job, good health, a wider family to call on when things get tough, and nobody else spending your income, you might be happier with less.”